 Senior employees with overall managerial responsibility for the majority of risks (predominately HoS) are referred to in this process as 'risk owners'.
-A single point of contact responsible for taking the lead in ensuring that the risk and any mitigation is managed appropriately.
+A single point of contact responsible for taking the lead in ensuring that the risks and any mitigations are managed appropriately.

 Rushmoor Borough Council oversees the management of risk through the work of its Corporate Management Team (CMT).
 All significant risks will be periodically reviewed by this team.
-The determination as to whether a risk is deemed 'significant' is discussed throughout this document and assisted through the use of a common risk management procedure, for a consistent approach.
+The determination as to whether a risk is deemed 'significant' is discussed throughout this document and assisted through the use of a common risk management procedure, to ensure consistency in approach.